Mystery Shopping: The Open Secret

 What is Mystery Shopping?

-Mystery Shopping, a.k.a.
-Secret Shopping, is used by organizations and businesses to evaluate employee performance, confirm compliance in the workplace, and collect information that can help improve the quality of products & services and identify areas for improvement to gain an edge over competitors.
+Mystery shopping, a.k.a. secret shopping, is used by organizations and businesses to evaluate employee performance, confirm compliance in the workplace, and collect information that can help improve the quality of products and services and identify areas for improvement to gain an edge over competitors.